-PE 125 - 11⁄2 units Self-Defense and Body Mechanics
+PE 145A - 11⁄2 units Tumbling - Floor Exercise

-Prerequisite: None 1 hour lecture, 2 hours activity weekly Course designed to increase knowledge and understanding of use of the body in its defense; also involves principles of fitness and body movements and development and maintenance of a high level of efficiency.
+Prerequisite: None 1 hour lecture, 2 hours activity weekly Development of proficiency in elementary skills of tumbling and gymnastics with principles of fitness and development and maintenance of a high level of efficiency.
+Emphasis on development of proficiency in elementary skills of apparatus.